wongvincegabriel-cmyk/wongvincegabriel-cmyk/README.md

 ## About

 Computer Science student at **Angeles University Foundation**, Years: 2024-2027.
-Focused on [your specialization, e.g. full-stack development / machine learning].
+Focused on back-end development and machine-learning.
-I build things that [what your work does / who it helps].

-- 📍 Based in [City, Country]
+- 📍 Based in Angeles City, Pampanga
 - 🏫 Expected graduation: 2027
-- 💬 Ask me about: [topic], [topic], [topic]

 ---